nedbat/coveragepy/doc/contexts.rst

 -----------------

-The ``coverage report`` and ``coverage html`` commands both accept ``--contexts`` option, a comma-separated list of shell-style wildcards.
-The report will be limited to the contexts that match one of those contexts.
+The ``coverage report`` and ``coverage html`` commands both accept ``--contexts`` option, a comma-separated list of regular expressions.
+The report will be limited to the contexts that match one of those patterns.

 The ``coverage html`` command also has ``--show-contexts``.
 If set, the HTML report will include an annotation on each covered line indicating the number of